 Why Choose Central Piedmont

 Our interpreter education program is one of the few Associate in Applied Science degree programs that, while taking longer to complete, places a heavy emphasis on ASL acquisition prior to teaching interpreting skills.
-Consider trying to learn to interpret in any language.
-You would not attempt to interpret between Spanish and English without having good bilingual skills in both languages.
-American Sign Language is no different.
-Students must have bilingual and bicultural skills in both ASL and English to begin to have the foundation needed to learn to interpret.
-We have found that, by requiring our students to complete at least four semesters of ASL instruction and interaction with the Deaf community and demonstrate an ASLPI of intermediate or better, our students are better prepared to learn interpreting skills.
-The approach of requiring students to present some mastery of ASL skills prior to learning to interpret works best for student outcomes and preparation to work in the field.
-Our students come from diverse backgrounds.
-About 50% of our students already have a bachelor's, other associate, or other advanced degree prior to enrolling in our program.
-Students in our program successfully attain employment working as interpreters in the community, in k-12 and post secondary educational environments, and in video relay.
-Many of our students successfully complete National Certification in Interpreting within 4 to 5 years of graduating from the program.
+You must have bilingual and bicultural skills in both ASL and English to begin to have the foundation needed to learn to interpret.
+You will successfully attain employment working as an interpreter in the community, in K-12 and post secondary educational environments, and in video relay.
+Many of our students successfully complete National Certification in Interpreting within four to five years of graduating from the program.

 Real World Education

 At Central Piedmont, your education goes beyond what you learn in class.
 We offer numerous opportunities for you to enhance your learning — and to make friends, network, and pursue your passions — through clubs and organizations, sports, events and activities, leadership opportunities, job experience, volunteer experiences, visual and performing arts, and even international experiences.